Maker Faire

 Maker Faire is a convention of do it yourself (DIY) enthusiasts established by Make magazine in 2006.
 Participants come from a wide variety of interests, such as robotics, 3D printing, computers, arts and crafts, and hacker culture.
+At these Maker Faires all ages come together to display their creations or host "hands on workshops".
+The Maker Movement directly inspired these Maker Faires, a movement highlighting "innovation and creativity".

+The Maker movement stemmed from all the tech innovations coming out in 2005.
+Dale Dougherty found an "artificial loneliness to creating cool new stuff".
+Making was an individual process, but it didn't have to stay this way.
+Dougherty wanted to merge the display aspect of a museum and the interactive nature of talking to the creator.
+Dougherty's vision for a cohesive community, was brought to life after multiple successful Maker Faires.

 History

 In 2005, Dale Dougherty founded the magazine Make: as a quarterly publication with Tim O’Reilly.
 The first Make: magazine was published in 2005 and the first Maker Faire took place in 2006 in San Mateo.
 Over the next 13 years, this inaugural maker faire expanded to more than 200 licensed Maker Faires in more than 40 countries.

 Dale Dougherty convened the first Maker Faire in 2006 in San Mateo, California, drawing a crowd of 20,000.

 Maker Media Inc. went out of business in June 2019, and Dale Dougherty rebranded as Make Community.

 Maker Faires in the US

 Flagship Maker Faires

 The Flagship Maker Faire (Bay Area) was held in San Mateo, California and a second is in New York City.

 The last Bay Area Maker Faire was held in 2019.
 The Maker Faire Bay Area was not held in 2020.
 This was due to the potential impact of coronavirus as well as the 2019 transition of Maker Media to Make: Community.

 A revived Bay Area Maker Faire started in October 2023 at the Mare Island Naval Shipyard in Vallejo, California.

 The New York Maker Faire is also known as the "World Maker Faire".
 The New York City Faire was cancelled in 2019 due to financial difficulties.
 The most recent New York City Faire was held in Coney Island in 2023.